 The logic is simple: the higher value you provide, the higher are chances that your guests will return, will recommend your hotel to their friends, and so on and so forth.
 For sure, we still need to remember about financial efficiency, but the financial results are just outcomes of the excellent service to your clients.
 Provide high value at affordable price and you’ll get loyal clients!

-We already discussed a formal approach to this challenge in the article “Balanced Scorecard Example for Hotel Top Management,” so what I want to do now is to give some quick hacks and to show how to focus the hotel scorecard on the value for the guests.
+Now I want to share some quick hacks and to show how to focus the hotel scorecard on the value for the guests.

 Guest Experience Hacks Need to Get Inside Your Business Systems